jdossgollin/dossgollin-lab.github.io/_posts/2018-12-14-robust-adaptation-agu.md

 class: post-template
 permalink: 2018-12-14-agu-robust-adaptation
 navigation: true
-summary: "My 2018 AGU slides for the talk 'Robust adaptation to multi-scale climate risk' in session 'H52f: Toward Better Water Planning and Management in an Uncertain World'"
+excerpt: "My 2018 AGU slides for the talk 'Robust adaptation to multi-scale climate risk' in session 'H52f: Toward Better Water Planning and Management in an Uncertain World'"
 ---

 I'm giving a talk this morning at the American Geophysical Union 2018 Fall Meeting in the session titled [H52F: Toward Better Water Planning and Management in an Uncertain World](https://agu.confex.com/agu/fm18/meetingapp.cgi/Session/62105){:target="_blank"}.